1. Download the necessary tools and raspbian operating system image

 The default available Java version from Oracle is too old to make the 5.13.X UniFi controller work.Instead of doing multiple extra commands to upgrade this version, we’re just going to install OpenJDK.

-sudo apt-get install openjdk-8-jre-headless -y
+sudo apt install openjdk-8-jre-headless jsvc libcommons-daemon-java -y

-8. Install haveged
+8. Install MongoDB

-sudo apt-get install haveged -y
+sudo apt install mongodb-server mongodb-clients -y

 9. Install the UniFi Controller